-Green Planet Paints® was conceived in 1993, by a materials scientist and expert in clays and historic pigments who no longer wants to have her name associated with the brand, she originally moved to Patagonia, Arizona.
+Green Planet Paints® was originally conceived in 1993, by a materials scientist and expert in clays and historic pigments who no longer wants to have her name associated with the brand.
+(Her story) she originally moved to Patagonia, Arizona.
 Surrounded by the blazing ochre’s of canyon walls, the electric greens of waterfall mosses, the shifting silvers of high-desert grasses and the multicolored hues of migrating birds, she was inspired to create a paint that not only reflected the beauty around her, but respected it.
-Combining her expertise in materials science with her knowledge of ancient pigment technologies, she began formulating a new kind of paint founded on three principles: beauty, performance, and sustainability.
+Combining her expertise in materials science with her knowledge of ancient pigment technologies, she formulated a new kind of paint founded on three principles: beauty, performance, and sustainability.

 By late 2005 Green Planet Paints® became available in various retail outlets.
 Soon it became clear that in order to reach a broader audience, the paints would have to perform more like conventional latex paints.
 They would need to be washable and adhere to a wide range of substrates.
 The solids would need to remain suspended in the can during shipping and storage, and the paint should provide complete coverage in two coats.

-She determined that a soy alkyd resin offered the most sustainable and high-performing binder, and began working with suppliers to “green” their manufacturing processes until they met her requirements.
-She identified suppliers who were making novel green additives and invested over a year co-developing a new base as well as a new mineral and clay based tint system.
-As the paint progressed and gained more devoted customers, she began hiring the production staff, customer service representatives, and salespeople needed to bring this new product to a broader market.
+She determined a soy alkyd resin offered the most sustainable and high-performing binder, and worked with suppliers to “green” their manufacturing processes until they met her requirements.
+She co-developing a new base new tint system.

 In early 2009 she turned much of the distribution of this paint line over to Go Green World Product, LLC in Phoenix AZ. who was much better positioned for distribution of this product.
-In mid 2009, she was forced to file for bankruptcy and elected to sell all exclusive rites to her trademark and the renaissance premium paint line over to Go Green World Products, LLC; now making Go Green World Products, LLC the sole manufacture and distribution controller of this paint line.
+In mid-2009, she was forced to file for bankruptcy and elected to sell all exclusive rights to her trademark and the renaissance premium paint line over to Go Green World Products, LLC; now making Go Green World Products, LLC the sole manufacture and distribution controller of this paint line.

-In addition to all the above, GGWP will now be offers Concrete and Wood natural penetrating stains and a Natural clear Sealers; both are in the process of being added to the web site soon.
-These will be under the name AgriStain and AgriPrep Sealer.
-All of these are offered now upon request.
-We are in the process of making up the labels and colors to be offered as well as getting photography work completed.
-We are also working on the craft paints, water colors and many other things.
-We are also above the requirements for Bio-preferred and exceed all mandates on coatings around the world.
-GGWP also now offers a new cement micro topping called AgriCrete Overlayment.
+In addition to all the above, GGWP is still pushing forward to keeping the legacy moving forward as the two owners planed.
+GGWP now offers Concrete and Wood natural penetrating stains and a Natural clear Sealers; both are in the process of being added to the web site soon.
+These will be under the name Agri-Stain and Agri-Prep Sealer.
+Most of these are now offered on the web site and upon request.
+We are also working on the craft paint line, water color line and many other things as time permits.
+We are also above the requirements for USDA Bio-preferred and passed the latest C14, C18 and ASMT D6886 testing and exceed all mandates on coatings around the world.
+GGWP also now offers a new cement micro topping called Agri-Crete Overlayment.
 This is an Eco friendly semi flexible cement that can be applied to almost anything.
-AgriCrete can be stained or colored prior to mixing up the recycled and non recycled materials.
-Last, we make our own colorant systems under the name of AgriColors and all of these contain no petrochemical materials.
+Agri-Crete can be stained or colored prior to mixing up the recycled and non-recycled materials.
+Last, we make our own colorant systems under the name of Agri-Colors and all of these contain no petrochemical materials too.